AAA3A-AAA3A/AAA3A-cogs/docs/cog_splitorstealgame.rst

 Here are all the commands included in this cog (1):

 * ``[p]splitorstealgame``
- Play a random match of SplitOrSteal game.
+ Play a match of SplitOrSteal game.

 ------------
 Installation